stfbk/mig-t/doc/language.md

 - `incorrect flow \[sessionname\]` opposite of `correct flow`, the test succedes only if there is an error
 - `assert_only` the test result ignores the validation of the session flow but gives a result depending on the assertions defined in the track.
 This means, that if the execution of the session fails, the result will not take it into account.

-The result can be combined with the result of the checks or regex in an operation.
+The result can be combined with the result of the checks in an operation.
 The succes is evaluated with the Boolean operator AND between the result and all the results of the operations

 Note that if correct (or incorrect) flow is used without specifying a session name, all the sessions are checked.